mbernson/samenvattingen-hsleiden-informatica/ITEST/Samenvatting.md

 Bij statische tests wordt de code niet uitgevoerd.
 In dynamische tests wordt de code wel uitgevoerd, met test data.

+## De wet van Bernson

+> Alle software breekt voortdurend.

-## Zeven testprincipes van ISTQP
+## Zeven testprincipes van ISTQB

 **Dit leren!**

-1. Testing shows the presence of bugs
+1. Testing shows the presence of bugs, not their absence!
-	* Not their absence!
 2. Exhaustive testing is impossible
-	* Je kan nooit alles testen.
-3. Early testing (is recommended)
+3. Early testing is recommended
-	* Eerder testen is beter.
-4. Defect clustering
-	* Defecten zijn niet gelijkmatig verdeeld.
+4. Defects are clustered
-5. Pesticide paradox
+5. Pesticide paradox: new types of bugs will always appear
-	* Er komen altijd nieuwe soorten bugs.
-6. Testing is context dependent
+6. [Importance of] testing is context dependent
-	* Hoe belangrijk is het testen, en wat moet je wel/niet testen?
 7. Absence of errors fallacy
 	* De afwezigheid van errors kan bedrieglijk zijn.

-### 1. Testing shows the presence of bugs
+### 1. Testing shows the presence of bugs, not absence

 > Program testing can be used to show the presence of bugs, but never to show their absence!

-Edsger Dijkstra quote.
+Dijkstra quote.
 Je zou eerst moeten denken aan de specificaties, en die hand-in-hand laten gaan met het testen.

 ### 2. Exhaustive testing is impossible